‘What are your hobbies?’ He asked.

 ‘It has been a funny year,’ I replied.

-The neurological pathways have not yet fully remapped.
-I’m working on it – putting the pieces back together, but no one can say how long it might take or if ‘it’ will ever fully repair.
+I know that the neurological pathways have not yet fully recovered – remapped.
+I’m working on putting the pieces back together, but no one can say how long it might take or if ‘it’ will ever fully repair.

-I remind myself – during assessments like this – how far I’ve come.
+In assessments like these, I remind myself – just how far I’ve come.

 My balance, walking, and ability to shift my weight in different directions were evaluated using fancy pieces of kit.
 I’m excited to have the opportunity to try out cutting-edge equipment and think it will be really helpful for me to make further progress.